SVIn2: An Underwater SLAM System using Sonar, Visual, Inertial, and Depth Sensor: EXPERIMENTAL RESULTS

 \section{EXPERIMENTAL RESULTS}

 The proposed state estimation system, SVIn2, is quantitatively validated first on a standard dataset, to ensure that loop closure and the initialization work also above water.
 Moreover, it is compared to other state-of-the-art methods, i.e., VINS-Mono~\cite{qin2018vins}, the basic OKVIS~\cite{okvis}, and the MSCKF~\cite{mourikis2007multi} implementation from the GRASP lab~\cite{msckf-danilidis}.
-Second, we qualitatively test the proposed approach on several different datasets collected utilizing a custom made sensor suite~\cite{RahmanOceans2018} and an Aqua2 AUV~\cite{Rekleitis2005d}. \invis{ ; see \fig{fig:Env} (first column) for representative images from the different environments. }
+Second, we qualitatively test the proposed approach on several different datasets collected utilizing a custom made sensor suite~\cite{RahmanOceans2018} and an Aqua2 AUV~\cite{Rekleitis2005d}.